5 nights: 3 x ALTA, 2 x TROMSØ

 - 2 nights at the 4* Scandic Ishavshotell in Tromsø based on a superior sea-view double/twin room with including daily buffet breakfast.

-- Scandinavia Only travel documents and luggage labels.
+- Scandinavia Only travel documents wallet.

 - 24-hour emergency telephone assistance.